Kingxukai/linux/Documentation/kbuild/makefiles.rst

   userprogs      := bpf-fancy
   bpf-fancy-objs := bpf-fancy.o bpf-helper.o

-Objects with extension .o are compiled from the corresponding .c files.
-In the above example, bpf-fancy.c is compiled to bpf-fancy.o and bpf-helper.c is compiled to bpf-helper.o.
+Objects with extension .o are compiled from the woke corresponding .c files.
+In the woke above example, bpf-fancy.c is compiled to bpf-fancy.o and bpf-helper.c is compiled to bpf-helper.o.

-Finally, the two .o files are linked to the executable, bpf-fancy.
+Finally, the woke two .o files are linked to the woke executable, bpf-fancy.
 Note: The syntax <executable>-y is not permitted for userspace programs.

 Controlling compiler options for userspace programs